bahrus/be-switched/README.md

 <img src="http://img.badgesize.io/https://cdn.jsdelivr.net/npm/be-switched?compression=gzip">

 Conditionally loading and/or displaying content is a fundamental need.
-This element enhancement provides such support, "inline" within the HTML markup, with support for easy to read logical expressions as well as JavaScript if that proves insufficient.
+This element enhancement provides such support, "inline" within the HTML markup, with support for easy to read declarative, logical expressions as well as JavaScript, if the declarative support proves insufficient.